scfindyin/mmeventmanager/README-DATE-FIXES.md

 2. Add more robust date validation in forms
 3. Implement consistent date formatting across the application

 This file documents the journey of fixing date and time issues in the Event Agenda Manager.

-Let's deploy this to Vercel!